Christian Church Near Me

 → Our Men's Group is growing strong in Christian discipleship and practical projects like upgrading the lighting in our church office building.

-We are starting a new "Healing Hearts" grief support group.
+We started a new "Healing Hearts" grief support group.

 Young parents need wisdom from folks who've already raised kids and survived teenagers.
 Empty nesters need the energy of younger families.
 Kids need multiple adults who know their names and care about their lives.